GavrilenkoA/IFNg_models/README.md

 python predict.py --input_file --output_file
 ```

-In the 'data' folder, you will find the IFNg release and T-cell proliferation datasets used in this study.
-To replicate the study, the training and test sets are available in the 'train' and 'test' folders.
-You can train and evaluate the model by running 'train_model_cv.py' and 'evaluate_model_cv.py'.
+In the `data` folder, you will find the IFNg release and T-cell proliferation datasets used in this study.
+To replicate the study, the training and test sets are available in the `train` and `test` folders.
+You can train and evaluate the model by running `train_model_cv.py` and `evaluate_model_cv.py`.
 The type of descriptors must be specified.
 The average metric will be printed, with the standard deviation shown in parentheses.

 Descriptors: